Menu

 Funerals, Cremation & Burial

-The Executor of a deceased person's estate has the legal authority to deal with their remains and arrange the funeral.
-If an Executor has not been named, then the law sets out who will be considered an authorized decision-maker, in order of priority.
+The executor of a deceased person's estate has the legal authority to deal with their remains and arrange the funeral.
+If an executor has not been named, then the law sets out who the authorized decision-maker is.

 • a spouse of the deceased